ardent-engineer/Laravel-Lawn/README.md

 # Greenkeeper App

-Greenkeeper App is a web application developed by the Ardent Engineer team as part of a project for BESE 13-A. This application leverages the Laravel framework to provide a robust and scalable solution for managing orders with a focus on user authentication, email verification, and database management.
+Greenkeeper App is a web application which leverages the Laravel framework to provide a robust and scalable solution for managing orders with a focus on user authentication, email verification, and database management.

 ## Features
 - **User Authentication**: Implements email verification using Laravel's `MustVerifyEmail` middleware.